Prisoners of the Lost Universe

-Prisoners of the Lost Universe is a 1983 British fantasy science fiction action film by Terry Marcel and Harry Robertson.
+Prisoners of the Lost Universe is a 1983 British fantasy science fiction action film directed by Terry Marcel and written by Marcel and Harry Robertson.
 Shot in South Africa, three people are transported to a parallel universe when an earthquake occurs just as the scientist is experimenting with his "matter" transmitter.
 The trio must escape the strange world of Vonya while dealing with a number of villains.

 Plot

 TV personality Carrie Madison goes to visit crackpot scientist Dr. Hartmann who has invented a teleporter to another dimension.
 On the way she gets into a car accident with electrician Dan Roebuck, mainly caused by earthquake tremors, which effectively destroys Dan's pickup, and they argue.
 While demonstrating his machine to Carrie, Hartmann disappears.
 Dan comes to the house looking for help; while he and Carrie examine the machine they, too, disappear.
 Carrie finds herself alone in what appears to be a prehistoric world in a parallel universe, called Vonya, where time runs differently.
 Unable to find the Doctor, Dan and Carrie must figure out a way to get back home.
-Before they can do that, however, they must deal with tribes of savage cavemen, as well as a brutal warlord named Kleel who has taken a liking to Carrie and seems to be unusually well-supplied with Earth technology...
+Before they can do that, however, they must deal with tribes of savage cavemen, as well as a brutal warlord named Kleel who has taken a liking to Carrie and seems to be unusually well-supplied with Earth technology.